Reading-eScience-Centre/coverage-restapi/spec.md

 Some formats allow that the coverages inside a collection are split off into separate resources and referenced from the collection.

-If possible, this separation should be exploited, instead of just serving a single file with all coverages fully embedded.
+**Recommendation:** This separation should be exploited, instead of just serving a single file with all coverages fully embedded.

 The advantage is that having separate resources for each coverage allows to link to them, and also allows clients to load only the coverages they are interested in (since the collection resource might only include overview data then).
 Note that this does not mean that there can't be a resource which offers the collection with full coverage data embedded (more on that in later sections).

-Example serving a CoverageJSON collection as separate resources:
+#### Example serving a CoverageJSON collection as separate resources
 ```sh
 $ curl http://example.com/coveragecollection -H "Accept: application/prs.coverage+json"